teamheimonen/teamheimonen.github.io/_posts/2015-10-23- handlebar.md

 ---
 layout: post
-title: My racing trike is under construction
+title: Build has started
-description: "Received the first photo of the custom parts. "
+description: "Received the first photo of the custom parts."
 headline: "Carbontrikes"
 categories: personal
 tags: